GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Maintenance cost is strongly affected by the number of users.
-More users find more bugs.
+> ### Adding people to a software project increases the total effort necessary in three ways: the work and disruption of repartitioning itself, training the new people, and added intercommunication.
 >
 > ~ *Fred Brooks*